Skip to content

 Your medication may be depleting nutrients.
 We catch it.

-• Add a medication → instantly see which nutrients are at risk
+• Add a medication → see which nutrients may be affected

 • Replenishment suggestions you can discuss with your clinician

-• Updates as new pharmacology research is published
+• Updated as new pharmacology research is published

 In practice